Rackover/TrackMasters.Wiki/home/create-vehicles.md

 * **A car model** of the OBJ format that will be used by the game to display the car.
 No textures are required as all vehicles use the same texture.
 See [Model](#model).
 * Zero, one or two tire models (OBJ format aswell) depending on if you want your vehicle to use the default tires (zero), a custom tire model (one), or a custom tire model for the front tires and another custom model for the rear tires.

+## The definition file
+The vehicle definition (internally called `vehicle sheet`) contains a lot of information, ranging from visuals (tires position, headlights position and color, ...) to handling (max speed, acceleration).

 # Example